 Below, we share examples from our Curriculum Choice Philosophies page plus reviews of related curricula and helpful posts from our team of curriculum review authors…

-Here’s a list of some of the more popular philosophies and methods.
+Here’s a list of some of the more popular Homeschool Methods and Philosophies:

 A CM education is the style following that of its founder, Charlotte Mason.
 Its schedule features short lessons (10 to 20 minutes per subject for the younger children, but longer for older ones) with an emphasis on excellent execution and focused attention.
 Narration, “living” literature, nature study, artist picture study, and habit training are some of the unique aspects of a CM education.